iamRichardCN/Shell-Script-examples/README.md

 # Shell-Script-examples
-This repository contains examples scripts created
+This repository contains examples automation done with shell script